Frequently Asked Questions of New Drivers

 • completed DMV application form (must be signed by both parents or sole custodian)

-• "Proof of Enrollment" in drivers training form OL 392
+• as of July 2010 you no longer need the "Proof of Enrollment" in drivers training form OL 392

 3. What is required in order for a minor to get a drivers license?